biaProjects/java-course-udemy/README.md

     - `b - Project 2 - Stock`
       Simple project simulating stock management where a product will have the data: name, price, and quantity in stock, and will include the operations of adding to and removing from stock.
       This project also includes teaching the toString method.
+      Here are the first and second versions of this project (Initial structure with a `Product` class and basic operations.
+Inclusion of the `toString()` method for product information.).

     - `c - Exercises`
       Three exercises to practice OOP.